Display-Lab/knowledge-base/vignettes/social_loss_vignette/readme.md

 # Precision feedback message generation
 To generate precision feedback, MPOG sends de-identified performance and preference data to a precision feedback system that processes each provider's data with their peer comparator performance data.
 The precision feedback system produces and evaluates candidate messages using metadata from message templates, then selects an optimal precision feedback message to return to MPOG.
-The precision feedback system is a knowledge-based system that is comprised of the following parts: 1) A knowledge base, 2) A software pipeline, and 3) A web service.
+The precision feedback system is a knowledge-based system that is comprised of the following parts: a knowledge base, a software pipeline, and a web service.

 ## Precision Feedback Knowledge Base
 The knowledge base contains the following components: Causal pathways, message templates, and performance measures.